 You must be a dues-paid club member to receive a reimbursement.

-The Explorer's Club issues reimbursements for the following types of expenses:
+The Explorer's Club issues reimbursements for the following types of expenses.
+Training expenses cannot be combined with transportation and activity fee reimbursements.

 Transportation - Gas and tolls, but NOT rental cars.
 Receipts are required for both and you are expected to fill the tank before and after the trip.
 We will not reimburse based on mileage alone.
 All members (students and non-students) are eligible for transportation reimbursement.

-Training - Members can be reimbursed for individual training sessions, as per the activity fee reimbursement policy (training should clearly benefit the club and be pre-announced).
+Training - Members can be reimbursed for individual training sessions, as per the activity fee reimbursement policy (training should clearly benefit the club and be preannounced).
+Should a more advanced and expensive training be desired discuss with club officers.

 To request reimbursement for an eligible expense, read the instructions at the top of the Expense Reimbursement Request form and fill out Sections 2 and 3 and the Reimbursement Amount.
+Do not write anything in Section 1.
 Section 3 asks for some basic information about the trip, and a description of each receipt you are requesting full/partial reimbursement for.
-The Receipt # (1, 2, 3, etc) listed in Section 3 should also be written on the corresponding receipt.

 Do not combine receipts from multiple trips into a single form - use a separate form for each trip.

-Upon completion, go to the Cohon University Center and ask the desk attendant by the mailboxes to put the completed form and attached papers (use paperclips!) in mailbox #64.
-Scrap paper, tape, and paperclips to attach your receipts to the form are available in the SLICE office in the CUC.
+Upon completion, go to the Cohon University Center and ask the desk attendant by the mailboxes to put the completed form and attached papers with receipts (use paperclips!) in mailbox #64.
+Scrap paper, tape, and paperclips are available in the SLICE office in the CUC.

 Gear Checkout Policies - Members